 System Operations is responsible for operating the potable water system in a manner that ensures reliable and sustainable deliveries to District customers.
-To accomplish this, Water Operations utilizes a Supervisory Control and Data Acquisition (SCADA) system that controls water flow and storage through the District’s distribution system.
-Additionally, this area performs various maintenance, monitoring, and evaluations of the District’s storage reservoirs, tanks, pump stations, and chlorine booster and monitoring stations.
+To accomplish this, Water Operations utilizes a Supervisor Control and Data Acquisition (SCADA) system that controls water flow and storage through the District’s distribution system.
+Additionally, this department performs various maintenance, monitoring, and evaluations of the District’s storage reservoirs, tanks, pump stations, and chlorine booster and monitoring stations.
 They provide routine maintenance and repairs for all pumps in the distribution system.
 This enhances customer satisfaction by enabling the District to provide reliable and sustainable services to its customers by maintaining the system that keeps the services flowing.